seancabrera/react-neighborhood-map/README.md

 `git clone https://github.com/seancabrera/react-neighborhood-map`

+NOTE:
+In index.html, "GOOGLE_MAPS_KEY" must be replaced with a valid Google Maps API key.
+In FourSquareAPI.js, "CLIENT_ID" and "CLIENT_SECRET" must be replaced with valid keys from FourSquare.

 Then, in a terminal, navigate to the downloaded repository and run the following npm commands:

 `npm install`